 Why the Banks Are Plunging

-As I write this, the Dow (INDEX: ^DJI) is down about 1%.
+As I write this, the Dow (INDEX: ^DJI) is almost exactly flat for the day.

 Price Move So Far Today

+The JPMorgan bombshell highlights the very real black-box risk that comes with buying shares in the heavily discounted big banks.
 For more on the banking industry, check out our free report: "The Stocks Only the Smartest Investors Are Buying."
-It details a smaller bank that's more impressive than the big boys.
+It details a smaller bank that's been more impressive than the big boys.
 Just click here to access it.

 At the time this article was published Anand Chokkaveluowns shares of Bank of America, Citigroup, Wells Fargo, and JPMorgan Chase.
 He also owns long-dated options on Bank of America and warrants on Citigroup, Wells Fargo, and JPMorgan Chase.
 The Motley Fool owns shares of JPMorgan Chase, Bank of America, Wells Fargo, and Citigroup.
-The Fool has created a covered strangle position in Wells Fargo.Motley Fool newsletter serviceshave recommended buying shares of Goldman Sachs.
+The Fool owns shares of and has created a covered strangle position in Wells Fargo.Motley Fool newsletter serviceshave recommended buying shares of The Goldman Sachs Group.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.